Needle felting, the fascinating craft of creating wool fiber designs with needles, has a long and diverse history.

 As the practice of felting was adopted by many different cultures, different methods were developed.

 Wet felting continued to be a popular technique, however, dry felting, or needle felting eventually took center stage.
+Sheep's wool, with its natural crimp and ability to interlock under agitation, is ideal for felting due to these unique properties.

-Needle felting was developed in the 1980's by David & Eleanor Stanwood.
 Needle felting was the innovation of the Stanwood's, who adapted the industrial felting process to make handmade felt, without soap and water.

 They utilized a special barbed needle from a wool factory's needle-punching machine to make felt wool.
 David realized that using a single needle and stabbing it into the wool to mat the fibers together, allowed for much more precise and detailed designs to be created.